 What is the format?

-The groups meets every week for 90 minutes.
+The groups meet every week for 90 minutes.
 It is important to commit to attending weekly to develop the group relationship - initially you need to commit to attending 5 consecutive sessions.
 After that, you can continue in group for as long as you are finding it helfpul.
 This group generally meets in term-time only.

-Where does the group meet?
+Where and when do the groups meet?

-In the group room of the UCS (University Counselling Service) at Westwood House.
+It is possible to join either a day time or evening group, both of which meet in the group room of the UCS (University Counselling Service) at Westwood House.

 How do members join?